 State and local agencies charge users who benefit from services.
 User charges differ from taxes, in that users pay charges for benefits they receive specifically, whereas taxes are general charges for services that benefit everyone.

 User charges cover some or all of the cost of a service, depending on the policy goals of government.
 Because we believe that all of society benefits from higher education, tuition charges cover only part of the cost; the rest comes from taxes and federal grants.
-On the other hand, water and sewer A government entity that recovers costs from users to pay all operating and capital expenditures... costs are entirely paid by charges on those who use them.
+On the other hand, water and sewer utility costs are entirely paid by charges on those who use them.
 This helps keep the service from being over-used.
 The major disadvantage to user charges is that they often are unfair to lower-income people.
 Families of the same size pay about the same for water or the same highway toll regardless of their income, so it is a bigger burden for a low-income family.
 In some instances, like college tuition or the Low-Income Home Energy Assistance Program, government creates programs to help reduce the cost and impact on low-income customers and to ensure that everyone has access to services.

 Oklahoma governments received approximately $5.4 billion in user charges in 2016, an increase of 47 percent in ten years.
 The average person paid $1,381 in user charges.
-Total Money received by a government entity.... from user charges is split almost evenly between state government and local governments.
+Total revenue from user charges is split almost evenly between state government and local governments.
 The paragraphs below summarize the major revenue categories from largest to smallest in revenue.

 Higher education tuition and fees represent the largest charge, at approximately $2 billion or 37 percent of all charges.
 In Oklahoma, tuition has increased 52 percent since 2006, faster than the cost of living and incomes.
 Aid for students in need also has increased, however.